rkdarst/scicomp/tut/testing-2/testing-2.rst

 Problem: https://projecteuler.net/problem=1

 **If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
-The sum of these multiples is 23.
+The sum of these multiples is 23**.

-Find the sum of all the multiples of 3 or 5 below 1000.**
+**Find the sum of all the multiples of 3 or 5 below 1000.**

 Instructions: